karimova/cancer_detection/README.md

 - Apply feature selection algorithms (forward selection and backward elimination) using the selected attributes from Step 2.
 - Validate the selected genes using statistical significance testing (t-test for one vs. all and F-test).

-By completing these steps, we aim to contribute to early cancer detection by developing effective classification models that can accurately identify different types of cancer based on genetic attributes.
+By completing these steps, I aim to contribute to early cancer detection by developing effective classification models that can accurately identify different types of cancer based on genetic attributes.